francescoliso/Time-Series-Analysis/README.md

 KEYWORDS Time series, Deep learning, Stock price prediction Recurrent neural networks; LSTM networks; Convolutional neural networks; Deep Learning;

 <strong>1.
 Motivation: What problem are you tackling?</strong>
  * The problem that has been decided to tackle is Multivariate Time Series Forecasting.
-In particular the goal is to make a multi-step ahead prediction of the “Close price” attribute and, at the same time, reach the best accuracy.
+In particular the goal is to make a single-step ahead prediction of the “Close price” attribute and, at the same time, reach the best accuracy.
 The attributes of the datasets downloaded by https://it.finance.yahoo.com are Date, Open, High, Low, Close, Adj Close, Volume.

 <strong>2.
-Method: What machine learning techniques are you planning to apply or improve upon?</strong>
+Method: What techniques are you planning to apply or improve upon?</strong>
+ * Linear regression

+ * Classical techniques:
+   * Arima - Arimax
+   * Sarima - Sarimax
+   * Var

- * It has been planned to apply some Deep Learning techniques:
+ * Deep Learning techniques:
-• Recurrent Neural Network (RNN)
+   * Recurrent Neural Network (RNN)
-• Long Short-Term Memory (LSTM)
+   * Long Short-Term Memory (LSTM)
-• Gated Recurrent Unit (GRU)
+   * Gated Recurrent Unit (GRU)
-• Convolutional Neural Network (CNN, or ConvNet)
+   * Convolutional Neural Network (CNN, or ConvNet)

 <strong>3.
 Intended experiments: What experiments are you planning to run?
-How do you plan to evaluate your machine learning algorithm?</strong>
+How do you plan to evaluate your algorithms?</strong>
- * It has been planned to find the best hyperparameters for every algorithm chosen, and compare the performance of them on the The Procter & Gamble Company (PG) – NYSE dataset, in order to see what is the algorithm that guarantees the best performance.
+ * The timeseries has been analyzed together with its components.
+Next a linear regression was applied to  the data.
+Then, several experiments were run using classical statistical algorithms that consider timeseries as a stochastic process.
+Finally Deep learning techniques were applied to the data.
+The Procter & Gamble Company (PG) – NYSE dataset has been used for the experiments.
+The performances has been assessed by measuring the R^2, Mean Absolute Error, Root Mean Square Error.

 <!--
 <strong>4.
 Results of single step prediction:</strong>